Geometrothermodynamics for Black holes and de Sitter Space: The symplectic formalism of general relativity

 which is called the ``{\it symplectic potential}''.
 Here, we assume the existence of an inverse of the spin form.
-Compared with the geometrothermodynamics given in the previous section, it is identified as ``Type \iI''.
-Using this Type \iI~ symplectic potential, the surface term can be expressed as $\OOO_\delta=\delta_\vomega\OOO=\delta\vomega^\cdott\wedge\SSS_\cdott$, which can be identified as the Type \iII~ symplectic potential.
+Compared with the geometrothermodynamics given in the previous section, it is identified as the symplectic potential.
+Using this symplectic potential, the surface term can be expressed as $\OOO_\delta=\delta_\vomega\OOO=\delta\vomega^{a_1a_2}\wedge\SSS_{a_1a_2}$.

 Next, consider the Lie derivative of the Lagrangian form with respect to a vector field $X$ defined on the global manifold.
 The Lie derivative along the vectors $\xi^\mu\in X$ of the Lagrangian density becomes